samktan/sssh/README.md

 Just run the following command from your shell and then use `ssh` as per normal.

 `alias ssh=<path to sssh folder>/sssh`

+# Caveats

+Note that `ssh` does not return a specific error code for the host key verification failed condition; instead it returns a 255 code for _any_ error including if you provided the wrong public/private key pairs or if the connection terminated unexpectedly.
+So this script cannot determine what may have caused a connection to fail, do not automatically delete the host key until you have confirmed exactly what caused the connection error.

+/END